unRARed/pokerb/README.md

 **Development**

 - `rspec spec` runs the test suite
-- `ruby seed.rb` creates a game with 1 owner and 9 players
+- `ruby db/seed.rb` creates a game with 1 owner and 9 players
   the emails are userNUM@example.com the passwords are 'password'
 - Environment variables: